Table of Contents

 Motorcycle accident claims are often complex and confusing whether or suffered emotional distress, need to receive economic damages, or a family member was killed.
 We offer a free consultation, so please call (213) 596-9642 to get started.

-California is one of the few states that require everyone riding a motorcycle to wear a helmet, whether they’re the driver or passenger.
-It doesn’t matter if you’ve completed the safety course recently or not; wearing a helmet is essential.
+California is one of the few states requiring everyone riding a motorcycle to wear a helmet, whether the driver or passenger.
+It doesn’t matter if you’ve completed the safety course recently; wearing a helmet is essential.

 Though some states allow you to ignore the helmet warning if you’ve got at least $10,000 in PIP insurance coverage for medical injuries caused by the motorcycle accident, California isn’t one of them.

 Plus, helmets effectively prevent fatalities and reduce the likelihood of a head injury.
-Helmets might not protect you from other injuries, but not wearing one can leave you exposed to death.
+Helmets might not protect you from other injuries, but not wearing one can expose you to death.